clipboard-ai/cai-landingpage/src/content/docs/troubleshooting/common-issues.md

 If you meet the requirements but Apple Intelligence isn't showing as a provider option, make sure you've enabled it in System Settings first, then restart Cai.

-## Result text looks odd
+## Result text has stray markdown characters

-Cai renders results as Markdown.
-If your LLM returns unexpected formatting, try a different model or adjust your custom prompt to request plain text output.
+Cai renders basic markdown in results, but most actions instruct the LLM to return plain text and Unicode bullets — no `**bold**`, `__italic__`, or markdown tables.
+A few actions (like Define) may use light markdown intentionally.

+If you see stray or unwanted markdown characters in results, it usually means the model is ignoring the formatting instructions:

+- Try a different model — smaller models sometimes ignore formatting instructions
+- For custom prompts, add an explicit "Output plain text only, no markdown" line at the end
+- The built-in Ministral 3B and Apple Intelligence are tuned to follow these instructions reliably

 ## Built-in model download fails

-The built-in model (~2.15 GB) downloads on first launch.
+The built-in MLX model downloads on first launch (size depends on which model you picked).
 If the download fails:

 - Check your internet connection
 - Make sure you have enough disk space
-- Try quitting and relaunching Cai — the download resumes where it left off
+- Closing Cai during a download is safe — the download continues in the background and resumes if needed
-- Check the `~/Library/Application Support/Cai/models/` directory for partial downloads
+- The default Ministral 3B is ~1.8 GB — for slower connections, this is already the smaller of the curated options

+## Long documents get truncated

+Cai caps the total input sent to the LLM at **50,000 characters** (system prompt + conversation history + your latest message).
+This prevents memory issues and freezes when summarizing long documents.
+If your input exceeds the cap, older conversation history is dropped first to make room for the latest message.

+For very long documents, try splitting them into chunks and processing each separately.

 ## App freezes or slows down after copying large text